JueXuanChen/MyProjects/01_Default_of_Credit_Card_Clients_Dataset/readme.md

 # Default of Credit Card Clients Dataset

 ## Description
-* Using Default of Credit Card Clients Dataset to trainig neural network model for Default payment prediction
+* Using Default of Credit Card Clients Dataset to training neural network model for Default payment prediction
 * **Overall accuracy for testing up to 79.81%**

 ## Data